Euro banknotes: Second series

-Third series

-In December 2021, the ECB announced plans to redesign euro banknotes by 2024.
-A theme advisory group, made up of one member from each euro area country, was selected to submit theme proposals to the ECB.
-The proposals will be voted on by the public; a design competition will also be held.

 Design

 Bridges

-Due to the great number of historic bridges, arches, and gateways throughout the European continent, all the structures represented on the notes are entirely stylised illustrations of the relevant architectural styles, designed to evoke the landmarks within the European Union, representing various European ages and styles.
+Due to the great number of historic bridges, arches, and gateways throughout the European continent, all the structures represented on the notes are entirely stylized illustrations of the relevant architectural styles, designed to evoke the landmarks within the European Union, representing various European ages and styles.
 For example, the 5 euro note has a generic rendition of Classical architecture, the 10 euro note of Romanesque architecture, the 20 euro note of Gothic architecture, the 50 euro note of the Renaissance, the 100 euro note of Baroque and Rococo, the 200 euro note of Art Nouveau and the 500 euro note of modern architecture.
 The initial designs by Robert Kalina were of actual bridges, including the Rialto Bridge in Venice and the Pont de Neuilly in Paris, and were subsequently rendered more generic.
 In 2011, Dutch artist Robin Stam and the town of Spijkenisse in the Netherlands built seven bridges of colored concrete after the designs on the seven euro banknotes.

 Signature

 The euro banknotes bear the signature of the President of the European Central Bank.

-In the first series, notes printed between November 2003 and March 2012 show the signature of Jean-Claude Trichet, the second President of the ECB, replacing that of the first president, Wim Duisenberg, who was the ECB president when the first euro banknotes and coins were issued, until 2003.
+Wim Duisenberg was the first ECB president when the first euro banknotes and coins were issued until 2003.
+Notes printed between November 2003 and March 2012 show the signature of Jean-Claude Trichet, the second President of the ECB.
 Banknotes printed after March 2012 bear the signature of the third ECB President Mario Draghi.

-From 2020, Christine Lagarde's signature will gradually begin to appear on banknotes entering circulation, becoming the fourth signature to appear on euro banknotes.
+From 2020, Christine Lagarde's signature would gradually begin to appear on banknotes entering circulation, becoming the fourth signature to appear on euro banknotes.

+As a curiosity, the five euro banknotes of the first series did not bear the signature of Mario Draghi, despite the fact that his mandate began on 1 November 2011 and the design of the five euro banknotes of the second series is from January 2013.